Kiriosx1/Phishing-URL-Checker/README.md

 - [ ] Integration with Google Safe Browsing API
 - [ ] PDF report generation

-## Contributing

-Contributions are welcome!
-Here's how you can help:

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/awesome-feature`)
-3. Commit your changes (`git commit -m 'Add awesome feature'`)
-4. Push to the branch (`git push origin feature/awesome-feature`)
-5. Open a Pull Request

 ### Areas for Improvement

 - Additional phishing patterns